tark-hidden/pyramid_mongo_session/README.rst

 ------------

 MongoDB team have decided to change an API.
 Now here is ``update_one`` and ``replace_one`` instead of cute ``update`` etc.
-I don't want to see "BOOO!!
-You are still using a deprecated function!
-LOOOSEEEER!" in uwsgi log file, and... you know...
-You don't want this too.
+I don't want to see "You are still using a deprecated function!", and... you know... you don't want this too.
 Yep.
-MongoDB 3.0!
+MongoDB 3.x!
 Pymongo 3.0.3!
 Cutting edge of progress.

 Usage